Summary: in this tutorial, you will learn how to use MySQL INNER JOIN clause to select data from multiple tables based on join conditions.

 Let’s simplify the syntax above by assuming that we are joining two tables

 T2 using the

 INNER JOIN clause.

-T1 table, the MySQL INNER JOIN clause compares it with each record of the
+T1 table, the MySQL INNER JOIN clause compares it with each row of the

 T2 table to check if both of them satisfy the join condition.
-When the join condition is matched, it will return that record that combine columns in either or both
+When the join condition is matched, it will return the row that combine columns in both